q820/fun-problems/README.txt

 2. Multiply all said N numbers between themselves (O(N^2/2)) Total time complexity: O(N^2) which is the theoretical lower bound since we need to print N^2 elements.

+Knows quirks:
+1. Printing could be nicer

 Setting up:
-Make sure the jdk in build.proprieties points to the correct location on your machine.
+1. Have $JAVA_HOME set (min jdk1.7)
+2. Have ant installed

 Running:
-Run: "ant" to build and compile all.
+- "ant" to build and compile all.
+- "ant test" to run the unit tests

-Run: "ant run" to run the program with 10 as default value
+- "ant run" to run the program with 10 as default value

-Run: "ant run -Dnumber=X" to run the program with N's value set to X
+- "ant run -Dnumber=X" to run the program with N's value set to X